 I love to create new cards from old cards.
 I usually cut the handwritten greeting part off and keep the cover of the card.
 I trim it to save the picture but not always the greeting.
 That way I can repurpose a birthday card into a thank you card or anything else.

-Often the cover has writing even on the inside.
-This is no problem, as I usually glue the cover to another piece of paper to “frame” it and then glue those onto a new blank card stock.
+Often the cover has written even on the inside.
+This is no problem, as I usually glue the cover to another piece of paper to “frame” it and then glue those onto new blank card stock.
 This way I put my own message inside.
 I have created several greetings in a variety of fonts to use on my homemade repurposed cards.
 I print them, trim them and paste them inside the card.

 I like to save old postage stamps off of envelopes because they are so pretty.
 They make great decorations and trim elements to greeting cards.
 Not to mention, they also add to the recycled element of these cards.
 I love using added elements like buttons, glitter, ribbons, lace, colorful embroidery thread, flat jewels meant for fingernail decorations, colorful nail art strips, etc. The possibilities are as extensive as your imagination.

-The thing about making old cards into new, is that you will need to recreate some inside greeting.
-Naturally you discard the old greeting that has writing all over it.
+The thing about making old cards into new is that you will need to recreate some inside greeting.
+Naturally, you discard the old greeting that has writing all over it.
 Go to the computer and choose a font you like; type up the new greeting; print it and cut it out to glue into the new card.
 Here are just a few sample possibilities for your greetings:

 Got another ring around your trunk?
 Happy Birthday